fsalehpour/trip-sorter/README.md

 ```

-Please use an array of boarding cards to represent a stack of boarding cards needing to be sorted.
+Use an array of boarding cards to represent a stack of boarding cards needing to be sorted.

 ```php
 $cards = [